stolostron/integrity-shield/docs/README_QUICK.md

 You can deploy Integrity Shield to any namespace.
 In this document, we will use `integrity-shield-operator-system` to deploy Integrity Shield.

-If you want to use another namespace, please change `ISHIELD_NS` variable in this [file](../ishield-build.conf).
+If you want to use another namespace, please change the `ISHIELD_NS` variable in this [file](../ishield-build.conf).
 ```
 make create-ns
 ```

 ### Install Integrity Shield to a cluster

-Integrity Shield can be installed to a cluster with simple steps.

-Execute the following make commands to build Integrity Shield images.
+Execute the following command to build Integrity Shield images.
-In this document, we push images to local image registry `localhost:5000` because we set ISHIELD_TEST_ENV=local.
+In this document, we push images to the local image registry `localhost:5000` because we set ISHIELD_TEST_ENV=local.
-If you want to use another registry, please change `LOCAL_REGISTRY` variable in this [file](../ishield-build.conf).
+If you want to use another registry, please change the `LOCAL_REGISTRY` variable in this [file](../ishield-build.conf).

 ```
 $ make build-images
 $ make push-images-to-local
 ```

-Then, execute the following command to deploy Integrity Shield Opertor in a cluster.
+Then, execute the following command to deploy Integrity Shield Operator in a cluster

 ```
 $ make install-operator